100+ Treasure Hunt Clues for You

 Outdoor clues

-Having a back yard or a park close to home is great for having a great treasure hunt.
+Having a back yard or a park close to home is great for setting up treasure hunts.
 Setting up your treasure hunt or scavenger hunt outside gives the kids the chance to blow off some energy before they sit down for cake and pizza later on.
 It also gives them an opportunity to enjoy the great outdoors and experience a bit of nature, a rare thing in modern life!
 Here I’ve collected some clues that are connected to the outdoors.

-It’s not sharp even though there are thousands of blade.
+It’s not sharp even though there are thousands of blades.

 Answer: Grass